 You might think we’d be the last ones to suggest putting Wildfish Smoked Salmon into a food processor, but you’d be incorrect.
 This easy smoked salmon pâté is one reason why.
 Keep some of this handy in the fridge for a quick lunch or simple hors d'oeuvres.
 You’ll be glad you did.
 You get not only the wild flavor of smoked Alaska salmon in a convenient form, but also the subtle, woodsy balance of mushrooms.
 In that sense, this could be considered a surf-and-turf pâté.

-Ingredients1 can Wildfish Smoked King or Smoked Coho salmon
+Ingredients1 can Wildfish Cannery smoked salmon

 5 Cremini mushrooms, sliced